Before a vehicle can be exported from Japan, it needs to be de-registered through the Japanese Transport Authority (MLIT).

 This makes it very difficult for odometer tampering to occur in Japan, as the new owner would immediately see the difference between the kms on the paperwork compared to the car itself.

 Japanese vehicles for private use are inspected 3 years from new then every 2 years.
-So the Japanese Export Certificate shows the date and odometer (km) reading going back as far as 7 years (if the vehicle is coming up for re-registration again at the time it is exported).
+So the Japanese Export Certificate shows the date and odometer (km) reading going back as far as 7 years (if the vehicle is coming up for re-registration or the Japanese registration has expired at the time it is exported).

 This process can still be rorted by those who understand how the system works.
 For example, a car could be re-registered twice in quick succession to “wipe out” previous km records on the Japanese Export Certificate.
 So it’s important to look for the normal 2 to 3 year gap between the dates on this document.